themotoritz/lifemanagementsystem/README.md

 - make it possible to mark specific events with color
 - priorities in today view direkt bearbeiten
 - low priority events ausblenden
-- skip fixed events from being rescheduled
-- events mit hoher priorität irgendwie kennzeichnen, prio 90-100 besonders hervorheben
+- display only events with prio > 90

 Simple:
 - erledigte Tasks anzeigen